Biography of Chairman of the Board/CEO Mauro E. Mujica

 Since his election as Chairman of U.S.ENGLISH, Mr. Mujica has overseen a renewed drive to pass official English legislation at the state and federal level.
 His testimony before Congress was instrumental in the House of Representatives passing Official English legislation during the 104th Congress.

 As part of his efforts to increase the visibility of U.S. ENGLISH, Mr. Mujica has appeared on hundreds of television and radio programs including, "Good Morning America," "60 Minutes," "Lou Dobbs Tonight" and various shows on Fox, CNN, MSNBC, PBS, BBC, Telemundo and Univision.
 He has spoken on the importance of English at numerous college campuses and in front of several state legislatures.
 Mr. Mujica's leadership has increased the organization's membership from 165,000 in 1993 to over 1.8 million members today.

 Mr. Mujica is a naturalized U.S. citizen.
 He holds a Bachelor's and Master's degree in Architecture from Columbia University and was made an Honorary Member of Emmanuel College at Cambridge University, England.
-He is fluent in Spanish, English and French, has a working knowledge of German and Italian, and is currently studying Russian.
+He is fluent in Spanish, English and French, has a working knowledge of German, Italian and Russian.